There is a truism that goes “The bitterness of poor quality is remembered long after the sweetness of low price has faded from memory”.

-Since then, quality has developed into a very basic business principle that every organization should strive to achieve.
-Yet while every business recognizes the importance of offering product and service quality, it is not something that can be achieved overnight.
+Since then, quality has developed into a very basic business principle that every organisation should strive to achieve.
+Yet while every business recognises the importance of offering product and service quality, it is not something that can be achieved overnight.

 What is a Quality Management System?

-A Quality Management System is defined as the set of inter-related objectives, processes, and operating procedures that organizations use as a guide to help them implement quality policies and attain quality objectives.
+A Quality Management System is defined as the set of inter-related objectives, processes, and operating procedures that organisations use as a guide to help them implement quality policies and attain quality objectives.

 Needless to say, the ultimate goal of every quality management system is to establish quality as a core value of the company among all employees, and across all products and services.
 Why?
 Because quality services make for happy customers, and satisfied customers ensure continued business for the company.

-In this manner, not only the heads of the organization but the employees as well, will develop the desire to achieve company goals that will benefit:
+In this manner, not only the heads of the organisation but the employees as well, will develop the desire to achieve company goals that will benefit: